mheberger/delineator/examples/README-EXAMPLES.md

 # Example scripts for use with the `delineator` Python package

-The example scripts in this folder show some ideas on how to use `delineator` in your scripts, and even how to set up a local, web-based point-and-click watershed delineation service similar to [Global Watersheds](https://mghydro.com/watersheds).
+The scripts in this folder show some ideas on how to use `delineator` in your scripts.

 ### Python API demos (`examples/basic_demo.py`)